 Students at the Icahn School of Medicine at Mount Sinai (ISMMS) have access to our on-campus Student Health Center and Student/Trainee Mental Health Clinic.
 The School is dedicated to maintaining the well-being of all students and provides resources and programming for both medical and graduate students.
 See below for more information about our student health and wellness offices and programs.

 Student Health and Wellness

 The Student Health Center’s mission is to provide high-quality care to all students.
 The Student Health Center offers physical exams, illness visits, vaccine administration, sexually transmitted infection and HIV testing, gynecologic exams, and medication refills.
-They also offer travel consultation (before your appointment, check with the Centers for Disease Control and Prevention for your vaccine and medication needs).
+We also offer travel consultation (before your appointment, check with the Centers for Disease Control and Prevention for your vaccine and medication needs).
 See the forms section below for all required forms.
 There is no co-pay; you will be seen no matter what insurance you have.
 If you are referred to specialists, you will need to inquire if they participate in your plan.

 General Office Hours